Mourning Orca Mother Continues To Carry Dead Calf For 8th Day In ‘Tragic Tour Of Grief’

 Unwilling to let go of her dead child, the second one she’s ever brought to term after a successful pregnancy eight years ago and a miscarriage in more recent years, the 20-year-old orca embarked on a grim vigil, relentlessly carrying around its lifeless body everywhere she goes.

-According to NPR, Tahlequah was seen pushing along her baby’s corpse for hundreds of miles, either balancing it on her forehead and nudging it through the water with her nose or gripping it by the flipper with her mouth to keep it afloat.
+According to NPR, Tahlequah was seen pushing along her baby’s corpse for hundreds of miles, either balancing it on her forehead and nudging it through the water with her nose, or gripping it by the flipper with her mouth to keep it afloat.

 “It’s a very tragic tour of grief,” says Ken Balcomb, founder of the whale research center.